dfpaglia/ar-sandbox/README.md

 This project has the Vrui VR development toolkit, Kinect Visualization software framework and the SARndbox software package developed by UC Davis.

-A Volume calculation tool has be built to run with the RawKinectViewer application to calculate volume change over the sandbox surface.
+A Volume calculation tool has been built to run with the RawKinectViewer application to calculate volume change over the sandbox surface.